mtrinidad25/gScripts/README.md

 # gScripts
-a repository for utility Google scripts
+A repository for utility Google scripts.